Augustin007/anremithrl-s-guide-to-earendor/Creatures/Beings/Immortals/Greater Immortals/Quasi-Deities/Bechel of Bharam.md

 When the NAF reached out, she joined.
 Secretly, she was on the other side.

 In the great meeting of the NAF, [[Bechel]] spoke to Aric, turning him against his allies, seeing them as enemies, and Aric swore himself to [[Tartarus]] and killed [[Bressus Stonefist]].

-Bechel's treachery decimates the Northern Alliance's forces, a bitter blow that serves only to steel their resolve